Guerrero (ship): Search for wreck site

 Archaeologists have searched for the sites of the sunken Guerrero and grounding of Nimble.
 One area of interest was the entrance to Turtle Harbor, four miles east of the northern end of Key Largo and three and a half miles north of the Carysfort Reef Light.
 Artifacts found in a search of the area from 2003 to 2006 did not specifically identify any ship.
 Swanson maintained that the wreck sites were likely further north, near Pacific Reef.
 One problem was that various accounts placed the wreck sites at six to ten miles from the Carysfort Reef lightship, but the position of that lightship is not well established (contemporary sources vary wildly, even putting the lightship inland).
 A documentary about the search for the Guerrero wreck site narrated by James Avery, The Guerrero Project, was produced in 2004.

 In August 2015 the Diving With a Purpose underwater archaeology program in conjunction with the National Park Service and the National Association of Black Scuba Divers announced they believe the wreck has been located on the reef off the coast of Key Largo, Fl.
 Underwater excavations in 2010 and 2012 by the Mel Fisher Maritime Heritage Society and the National Oceanic and Atmospheric Administration identified the wreck through a cologne bottle from the early 1800s, bone china, lead shot, blue-edged earthenware, metal rigging, copper fasteners, and wooden plank fragments recovered from the wreck site.
+As of 2023 the ship had not been located.